KenKundert/quantiphy/README.rst

     :target: https://pypi.python.org/pypi/quantiphy/

-Use 'pip install quantiphy' to install.
-Requires Python2.7 or Python3.3 or better.
+Use 'pip3 install quantiphy' to install.
+Requires Python3.3 or better.
+Python2.7 is also supported, however support for unicode units is weak.

 Synopsis
 --------